iamvk2002/CodeClauuse-Image-background-Remover/README.md

 Contributions to the Image Background Remover project are highly appreciated!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.
 Please make sure to follow the project's guidelines for contributing.

-### License

-The Image Background Remover project is licensed under the [insert license name].
-Please refer to the LICENSE file for more details.

 ### Conclusion